HazyResearch/deepdive/doc/quickstart.md

 ```

-We can continue running the processes until candidates of spouse mentions are all mapped, and see the pairs of names from the example article.
+We can continue running the processes until all candidates of spousal mentions are mapped, and see the pairs of names from the example article.

 ```bash
 deepdive do spouse_candidate